openebs-archive/elves/ansible/README.md

 - Container to launch FIO is instantiated
 - Cleanup is performed post user confirmation

+### LIMITATIONS

+Currently, the playbooks are written to work with Ubuntu hosts.
+They will be enhanced to work on other linux flavours soon.

 ### SWITCHES AND LATCHES

 - Use `-v` flag while running the playbook to enable verbose logging.